geoserver/geoserver/doc/en/user/source/filter/ecql_reference.rst

 ==============

 This section provides a reference for the syntax of the ECQL language.
+The full language grammar is documented in the the GeoTools `ECQL BNF definition <http://docs.codehaus.org/display/GEOTOOLS/ECQL+Parser+Design>`_

+Syntax Notes
+------------

 The subsections present the major language constructs.
 Each construct is described by listing all syntax options for it (which may be defined recursively in terms of the current or other constructs).

-Syntax Notes
-------------

 * Keywords are not case-sensitive.
 * The vertical bar symbol **|** indicates where a choice of keyword can be made.